-- Two history/social science credits in Latin American Studies - Two humanities credits in Latin American Studies - One additional course in Latin American Studies. - At least one of the above courses should be at the 300 level. - Demonstrated competence in Spanish (such as by completing a 200-level Spanish course) - A project or paper in which the student analyzes some question in Latin American Studies.
+- Two credits in Latin American Studies chosen from the group of courses below - Two credits in Latin American Studies chosen from the group of courses below - One additional course in Latin American Studies. - At least one of the above courses should be at the 300 level. - Demonstrated competence in Spanish (such as by completing a 200-level Spanish course) - A project or paper in which the student analyzes some question in Latin American Studies.
 The project can be completed through: - an Honors project; - an independent study (1 or 1/2 credit); or - approved course work(i.e., a paper or other project completed within a non-Latin American Studies course that addresses a Latin American topic).